Studying at Leicester

 Please note we can only accept Part Time applications from Home and EU students only.
 Due to current visa regulations, we cannot accept part-time overseas students, unless it is part of an agreement with their home university.
 Please Contact Us for further information.

-Part-time students work to the same deadlines as a full-time student, except they have twice as long in which to do it.
+Part-time students work to the same deadlines as a full-time student, except they have a longer registration period in which to do it.
 This will be explained in more detail if you are interviewed for a part time position, alternatively please send us your questions.